sunlijie-msu/Auto-wrap/README.md

 ## Usage

-1. **Open your ENSDF Dataset File:**
+1. **Open Your ENSDF Dataset File:**
    Ensure that each comment line in your file starts with a fixed 9-character prefix formatted as follows:
    - **Column 1:** space
    - **Columns 2–4:** Nuclide identifier (e.g., "35P")
    - **Column 5:** space
    - **Column 6:** space
    - **Column 7:** record type (e.g., "c")
    - **Columns 8–9:** spaces
+   The comment text begins at column 10.

 2. **Wrap the Text:**
-   - Press **Ctrl+Shift+P** to open the Command Palette.
+   - **Using the Status Bar:**
-   - Run the command **"ENSDF: Wrap Text to 80 Columns"** to wrap all text in the file.
-   - Run the command **"ENSDF: Wrap Text to 80 Columns (selected)"** to wrap only the selected text.
-   - The extension will reformat the file so that no line exceeds 80 columns, inserting continuation prefixes (e.g., " 35P 2c  ", " 35P 3c  ", etc.) as needed.
+     A status-bar item labeled **"Wrap ENSDF"** appears at the left of the status bar.
+Clicking it will run the wrapping command.
+If no text is selected, it wraps the entire file; if text is selected, it wraps just the selection.
+   - **Toggle Auto Wrap When Typing:**
+   - A command titled **"Toggle Auto Wrap ENSDF"** is provided to enable or disable auto-wrap while typing.
+   - By default, auto-wrap is **disabled**.
+   - When toggled **on**, the status-bar item changes to **"Auto-wrap ON"**, and the extension will automatically reformat lines as you type.
+   - Click the status-bar item or run the **"Toggle Auto Wrap ENSDF"** command again to disable auto-wrap; the status-bar text will revert to **"Wrap ENSDF"**.

 ## Contributing & Feedback